 While Roadie jobs may vary in skill and physicality, each job is crucial to the success of the event.
 There are five different Roadie Team divisions: Camp Based Teams, Road Based Teams, Advance Teams, Operations Teams, and Specialty Teams.
 Click on each tab to explore the teams involved in the divisions.

-Please remember, wherever you are placed, you are definitely needed!
-Note: while we do try to give you the Roadie position you request, please remain flexible with your placement.
-The overall goal is to make sure every team is to capacity with the skills needed to complete the work.
+While we do try to give you the Roadie position you request, please remain flexible with your placement.
+The overall goal is to make sure every team is to capacity with the skills needed to complete the job.

 Ready to make a difference?
 Register as a roadie today!

 Bike Parking: This team is responsible for setting up and managing the Bike Parking area in camp.
 This includes set up and break down of bike racks every day.
 It involves checking in every rider as they enter camp each evening and ensure that cyclists leave safely in the morning.
 Must be able to lift 40 lbs.

 Camp Store: This team is responsible for the set up and management of the Merchandise Tent.
 This is a customer service oriented job.
 This requires lifting and transporting boxes of merchandise.
 Must be able to lift 40+ lbs.
 PLEASE NOTE: All Camp Store volunteers must submit to a background check prior to the event.

 Information Services: This is the first place participants go for any details they might need regarding camp, message retreival, directions, concerns, or simply to meet visitors.
 This team checks all visitors in and out of camp each day, and manages Lost & Found.
 This is a customer service oriented job, and Roadies in this role should be good with people and be willing to help participants, vendors, and visitors.
 Must be able to lift 20 lbs. and work long hours.